 Per Chapter 21 of the Code, the Direct Selection process may be used if the proposal or project budget is less than the minimum competitive amount as described in the Code.
-This selection process is distinguished from Open Call in that Port or SFAC staff are not required to publicize a RFQ or RFP if the contract is below \$10,000, but are required to complete an informal solicitation process if the contract is between \$10,000-\$129,000 (per Code).
+This selection process is distinguished from Open Call in that Port or SFAC staff are not required to publicize a RFQ or RFP if the contract is below \$20,000, but are required to complete an informal solicitation process if the contract is between \$20,000 and the Minimum Competitive Amount (currently set at \$200,000) (per Code).
+For contracts that exceed the Minimum Competitive Amount a formal soliciation is required.
 Once bids are submitted only one artist and/or artist team will be pursued to develop a full proposal as described below.